-Working out which tent cot best suits your needs, is a bit of a time consuming process.
+Working out which tent cot best suits your needs, is a bit of a time-consuming process.
 There are so many options out there and lots of things that need consideration.
-Like the size of your tent, who are using the tent cots and whether you want mattress toppers.
+Like the size of your tent, who will be using the tent cots and whether you want mattress toppers.

 Who has the time to read hundreds of reviews?

 Well, since you ask, that's exactly what we do.
 We do the research so you don't have to.
-Have a look at what we found, you are sure to find a tent cot that's just right for you.
+Have a look at what we found, you are sure to find tent cots that are just right for you.

 Best Double Tent Cot For Couples